Provider Disputes and Appeals

 If you believe your claim was denied incorrectly or underpaid, you can submit a claim dispute.

-Claim payment disputes must be submitted in writing.
+Claim disputes must be submitted in writing.
 The dispute must be submitted within 60 calendar days of the date of denial or date of payment.

 At a minimum, the dispute must include: